P1S Case riser, LED holder and Vent

 Description

-I’ve tried a few of these off Maker World, but they didn't fit together nicely, or work well enough for me, so I thought I’d design one to do just what I needed, and that was simple to print and assemble.
+I’ve tried a few of these off Maker World, but none I tried went together nicely, printed easily without supports, or worked well enough for me, so I thought I’d design one to do just what I needed, and that was simple to print and assemble.

 The unit I came up with sits on top of your P1S where the glass would go - it adds 5cm or 2” of height and matches the case shape nicely.
 There’s a channel all the way around on the inside for LEDs, and it fits a really nice USB/COB strip I found on Amazon that provides a continuous, unbroken strip of light all the way around, so no need for a diffuser (and general illumination + timelapses are way better now).
 Only a minor positive, but the extra height also stops the printhead PTFE tube catching on the case side as well.